Licensed Clinical Psychologist

 Assessment Process

 The assessment journey typically involves an initial consultation, testing sessions, and a comprehensive feedback meeting where findings and recommendations are discussed in detail.
-Depending on the referral question, the assessment process may vary, case by case.

 1